teor2345/walking-onions-wip/specs/04-reconstructing-endives.md

 relay encounters an ENDIVE that cannot be verified, then the ENDIVE cannot be expended.

+XXXX should there be some way to define an index as a subset of another XXXX index, with elements weighted in different ways?

 ### Raw indices

 When the IndexType is Idextype_Raw, then its members are listed